ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

    If this is not the case, the RS MUST request the client's authentication credential to the Group Manager of the OSCORE group as described in {{Section 9.3 of I-D.ietf-ace-key-groupcomm-oscore}}, specifying the client's Sender ID in the OSCORE group, i.e., the value of the 'salt_input' claim.
 Then, the RS performs the following actions.

-     - The RS MUST check whether the client's authentication credential retrieved from the Group Manager matches the one retrieved from the inner confirmation value of the 'cnf' claim of the Access Token.
+     - The RS MUST check whether the client's authentication credential retrieved from the Group Manager matches the one retrieved from the inner confirmation value of the 'cnf' claim of the access token.

-     - The RS MUST check whether the client's Sender ID provided by the Group Manager together with the client's authentication credential matches the one retrieved from the 'salt_input' claim of the Access Token.
+     - The RS MUST check whether the client's Sender ID provided by the Group Manager together with the client's authentication credential matches the one retrieved from the 'salt_input' claim of the access token.

-If any of the checks above fails, the RS MUST consider the Access Token invalid, and MUST reply to the client with an error response code equivalent to the CoAP code 4.00 (Bad Request).
+If any of the checks above fails, the RS MUST consider the access token invalid, and MUST reply to the client with an error response code equivalent to the CoAP code 4.00 (Bad Request).

-If the Access Token is valid and further checks on its content are successful, the RS associates the authorization information from the Access Token with the Group OSCORE Security Context.
+If the access token is valid and further checks on its content are successful, the RS associates the authorization information from the access token with the Group OSCORE Security Context.

-In particular, the RS associates the authorization information from the Access Token with the triple (GID, SaltInput, AuthCred), where GID is the Group Identifier of the OSCORE group, while SaltInput and AuthCred are the Sender ID and the authentication credential that the client uses in that OSCORE group, respectively.
+In particular, the RS associates the authorization information from the access token with the triple (GID, SaltInput, AuthCred), where GID is the Group Identifier of the OSCORE group, while SaltInput and AuthCred are the Sender ID and the authentication credential that the client uses in that OSCORE group, respectively.

-The RS MUST keep this association up-to-date over time, as the triple (GID, SaltInput, AuthCred) associated with the Access Token might change.
+The RS MUST keep this association up-to-date over time, as the triple (GID, SaltInput, AuthCred) associated with the access token might change.
 In particular:

 * If the OSCORE group is rekeyed (see {{Section 12.2 of I-D.ietf-core-oscore-groupcomm}} and {{Section 11 of I-D.ietf-ace-key-groupcomm-oscore}}), the Group Identifier also changes in the group, and the new one replaces the current 'GID' value in the triple (GID, SaltInput, AuthCred).

 * If the client requests and obtains a new OSCORE Sender ID from the Group Manager (see {{Section 2.6.3.1 of I-D.ietf-core-oscore-groupcomm}} and {{Section 9.2 of I-D.ietf-ace-key-groupcomm-oscore}}), the new Sender ID replaces the current 'SaltInput' value in the triple (GID, SaltInput, AuthCred).

-As defined in {{sec-client-public-key-change}}, a possible change of the client's authentication credential requires the client to upload to the RS a new Access Token bound to the new authentication credential.
+As defined in {{sec-client-public-key-change}}, a possible change of the client's authentication credential requires the client to upload to the RS a new access token bound to the new authentication credential.

 Finally, the RS MUST send a 2.01 (Created) response to the client, as defined in {{Section 5.10.1 of RFC9200}}.